 The Writer/Illustrator-In-Residence at the Reinberger Children’s Library Center (RCLC), home of the Marantz Collection for the Study of Picturebook Art, volunteers his/her expertise to students by participating in workshops, course lectures, student group events, the Virginia Hamilton Conference and the Marantz Picturebook Research Symposium.
 The writer/illustrator in residence shares office space in the RCLC and may use the Reinberger and Marantz collections as inspiration for their own work.

-Will Hillenbrand has authored/illustrated more than 60 children’s picture books and has won numerous prestigious awards, including the Gold Medal from the Society of Illustrators, International Reading Association Children’s Choice Awards and an American Library Association Notable Book Award.
+Will Hillenbrand has written and illustrated more than 60 children’s picture books and has won numerous prestigious awards, including the Gold Medal from the Society of Illustrators, International Reading Association Children’s Choice Awards and an American Library Association Notable Book Award.

 The late Kenneth Marantz, Ph.D., a former art professor at The Ohio State University, book reviewer, and devoted advocate for picturebook artists had a huge influence on the life and work of Hillenbrand.
 What began as a student-teacher relationship, turned into a more than 30-year friendship.
 This friendship is what makes Hillenbrand’s role as the writer- and illustrator-in-residence a special one.
 The Marantz Collection in the RCLC was a gift from Marantz and his wife, Sylvia, and represents their lifelong devotion to the study of picturebook art.